Is Ghost GDPR Compliant?

 đź’ˇ

-If you're using Magic Pages to host your Ghost site and want to self-host these files, please send a quick message in the live chat or an email to help@magicpages.co.
+If you're using Magic Pages to host your Ghost site and want to self-host these files, you can do so by uploading them in the Configuration tab of the customer portal.

 Full-Site Content Delivery Networks On Different Ghost Hosting Providers